-What Is Extra-Calorie Formula?
+What Is High Calorie (Extra-Calorie) Infant Formula?

 Regular baby formulas provide about 20 calories per ounce and are enriched with proteins, fats, carbohydrates, and vitamins to support digestion and growth in healthy infants.

-For more insights on safe formula preparation and feeding best practices, check out our Feeding Guide blog—a go-to resource for confident, worry-free feeding.
+For more insights on safe formula preparation and feeding best practices, check out our Feeding Guide blog, a go-to resource for confident, worry-free feeding.

-Key Benefits of Extra-Calorie Formula
+Key Benefits of High-Calorie Formula for Babies

 For Premature Babies